 Rank 4, Yields: You may Exploit any gathering token that you Refine, stacking with any other source of Exploitation.
 Additionally, whenever you gather from an Uncommon or Rare Hunting Node, you become Inspired.

 Rank 5, Stewardship: Your constant tending to the land increases its hunting bounty.
-You may use the stewardship task, increasing the hunting bounty for the next event.
-You may also submit a task to learn how much hunting Exploitation has happened during that Action Cycle, but not by who.
+For each active character with Stewardship, the hunting bounty is increased by one.
+You may also submit a task to learn the hunting Bounty and how much hunting Exploitation has happened during that Action Cycle, but not by who.

 Crafting Skills are used by characters to create new items that may be used, given or sold to others.
 There are many kinds of items, and each is made using various different Crafting Skills.